symphonycms/wg/docs/working/pages.markdown

 * FAQs
 * Pictures

-All these items should have their own section and their own page so you would end up with URLs like:
+All these items will have their own section and their own page, resulting in URLs like:

 * www.your-website.com/news/handle/
 * www.your-website.com/projects/handle/
 * www.your-website.com/publications/handle/
 * www.your-website.com/downloads/category/

-Now if you look at 'projects' or 'publications' in this example, it would appear that each project and publication would have its own page.
-But in reality, you only have one XSL template which deals with the logic.
-An even better approach is to add a detail sub-page; this keeps your XSL clean and reduces processing time spent on loading data sources which will not be used.
+Now if you look at _projects_ or _publications_ in this example, it would appear that each project or publication would have its own page.
+But in reality, you only have one XSL template that deals with the logic.
+An even better approach is to add a detail sub-page; this keeps your XSL clean and reduces page rendering time spent on extraneous data sources which will not be used.
 In the above example, the URLs would become:

 * www.your-website.com/news/ _= news homepage, showing the latest 2 items for example._